Now You See Me 2: Plot

-Eighteen months after escaping the FBI, the fugitive Four Horsemen – J. Daniel Atlas, Merritt McKinney, Jack Wilder, and new member Lula May – await orders from the Eye, the secret society of magicians.
-Their handler, FBI Special Agent Dylan Rhodes, delivers instructions on their latest mission: to expose corrupt tech CEO Owen Case, whose latest cell phone will secretly collect users' personal data to sell on the black market.
+Eighteen months after escaping the FBI, the fugitive Four Horsemen—J. Daniel Atlas, Merritt McKinney, Jack Wilder, and new member Lula May—await orders from the Eye, the secret society of magicians.
+Their handler, FBI Special Agent Dylan Shrike, delivers instructions on their latest mission: to expose corrupt tech CEO Owen Case, whose latest cell phone will secretly collect users' personal data to sell on the black market.

 In New York City, the Horsemen hijack the phone's launch but are interrupted by a mysterious figure who reveals to the public that Jack faked his death and that Dylan is working with the Horsemen.
 Dylan eludes the FBI as the Horsemen escape down a construction chute only to find themselves in Macau suddenly.
 They are captured by Chase, Merritt's twin brother, and brought to Walter Mabry, Owen's former business partner.
-Having exposed the Horsemen in NYC, Walter reveals how they were lulled unconscious and flown to Macau.
+Having exposed the Horsemen in New York, Walter reveals how they were lulled unconscious and flown to Macau.
 Owen took his company from him and a chip designed by Walter to access any computer system worldwide.
 Despite the protests of the other Horsemen, Daniel agrees to steal the chip for Walter before Owen can sell it.

 The Horsemen acquire supplies from a magic store owned by Li and Bu Bu and arrange to deliver the chip to the Eye, knowing they cannot trust Walter.
 Posing as potential buyers, they infiltrate the Macau Science Center, using cardistry and sleight of hand to sneak the chip past its supervisor, Allen Scott-Frank.
-Meanwhile, Dylan contacts Thaddeus Bradley, the magic debunker he framed, for help finding the Horsemen, and freeing him from prison.
+Meanwhile, Dylan contacts Thaddeus Bradley, the magic debunker he framed, for help finding the Horsemen in exchange for freeing him from prison.
 In Macau, Dylan meets Daniel to give the chip to the Eye.
-Walter deceives Daniel into thinking he’s in touch with the Eye, leading to a fight as Daniel escapes with the chip.
+Walter deceives Daniel into thinking he is in touch with the Eye, leading to a fight as Daniel escapes with the chip.
 Captured, Dylan learns Walter is Arthur Tressler's son, whose fortune was stolen by Dylan and the Horsemen.
 Walter and Arthur lock Dylan in a safe and drown him, mirroring his father's fate.
 Arthur pays Thaddeus for bringing him Dylan and promises him the rest when he brings him the Horsemen.
-After escaping, Dylan is rescued by the Horsemen, who realize their chip is fake and decide to stop Walter from getting the real one, joined by Li and Bu Bu.
+After escaping, Dylan is rescued by the Horsemen, who realize their chip is fake and decide to stop Walter from obtaining the real one, joined by Li and Bu Bu.